mcgrof/old-aws-i4i-4xlarge-lbs-mysql-tps-variability/README.md

 <img src="24-tables-512-threads/compare-xfs-16k-disabling-doublewrite/xfs-16k-Vs-xfs-16k-doublewrite-vs-nodoublewrite.png" align=center alt="xfs 16k vs ext4 bigalloc">

-Visualizing TPS variability
+Visualizing TPS variability: since TPS variability is defined as the square of the standard deviation, this image shows us what the standard deviation is using a bell curve.
+The standard deviation starts at the center peak of the curve and is the length from the center to the right or left of the same colored vertical dotted line.

 <img src="24-tables-512-threads/compare-xfs-16k-disabling-doublewrite/combined_hist_bell_curve.png" align=center alt="xfs 16k vs ext4 bigalloc">

-TPS variability factor change:
+TPS variability factor change: this just squares the standard deviation.
+But it visualizes the delta in terms of factors of the difference in TPS variability.

 <img src="24-tables-512-threads/compare-xfs-16k-disabling-doublewrite/variance_bar.png" align=center alt="xfs 16k vs ext4 bigalloc">

-Visualizing TPS outliers
+Visualizing TPS outliers: using the definition of an outlier above, this visualizes the outliers, those outside the box.

 <img src="24-tables-512-threads/compare-xfs-16k-disabling-doublewrite/outliers_plot.png" align=center alt="xfs 16k vs ext4 bigalloc">